Want a healthy ministry? Promote gratitude.

 But there is another aspect of gratitude to be aware of.
 Not only is gratitude to God important for keeping an appropriate view of him, but psychologically, any gratitude contributes to your overall health and wellbeing.
 According to multiple studies, regular reflection on the things you’re grateful for leads to an overall more positive outlook on life, and increased emotional health.
 Gratitude also enables community, allows for better rest, and serves as a gateway to other positive emotions.
 One study even found that gratitude has lasting beneficial effects on the brains of those with existing mental health conditions.

 Gratitude to God keeps us humble and spiritually healthy.
-Model thankfulness to God and encourage it within others to see humility grow in the workplace, keeping us in right relationship with God.
+As a pastor and ministry leader, model thankfulness to God and encourage it within others to see humility grow in the workplace, keeping us in right relationship with God.
 In James 1, we are reminded that “every good and perfect gift is from above,” and when we remember this, we maintain a healthy perspective of who our God is.

 Gratitude to others keeps us encouraged.
 When your staff are regularly encouraged by thanks from other team members, while being a source of genuine encouragement themselves, your culture will be healthy and serve as a safe, growth-fostering community for your team members.
 Paul made a regular habit of encouraging the churches he ministered to, even when they had failed or were struggling.